Henagar, Alabama: 2020 census

 As of the 2020 United States census, there were 2,292 people, 833 households, and 608 families residing in the city.

 Arts and culture

 The Sand Mountain Potato Festival is celebrated each July in Henagar, with potatoes, live music, entertainment, arts and crafts, games, and fireworks.

 A drive-in theater is located in Henagar.

 Education

-Students are served by the DeKalb County Board of Education.

-Henagar Junior High School, home of "The Wildcats", is located in the town.
+Public education is administered by DeKalb County Schools.
+Henagar Junior High School is located in Henagar.